Gas prices sting U.S. workers who depend on their cars

 Reid isn’t alone.
 Millions of Americans who rely on their cars for work are changing their habits, signing up for carpools or even ditching their cars for bicycles as gas prices recently hit $5 per gallon for the first time ever.
 This week, it’s averaging $4.95 per gallon nationwide, up from $3.06 per gallon a year ago, according to AAA.

-Some help could be on the way.
-On Wednesday, President Joe Biden asked Congress to suspend federal gas taxes for three months, which would shave 18.4 cents per gallon off the price of gas.
+On Wednesday, President Biden asked Congress to suspend federal gas taxes for three months, which would shave 18.4 cents per gallon off the price of gas.
 He also called on states to suspend their own gas taxes.

 Jace Shoemaker-Galloway agonized over whether to charge more for Paws and Whiskers Sitters, her pet-sitting business in Macomb, Illinois.
 She visits as many as 10 houses each day and fills up her 2018 Mazda CX-3 almost every week.
 One recent fill-up cost her nearly $50.

 This month, she finally acted.
-She contacted her clients and told them she was removing the 10% discount she has always given to repeat customers.
+She contacted her clients and told them she was removing the 10 percent discount she has always given to repeat customers.

 Shoemaker-Galloway, who is also a children’s book author, said her customers were understanding.
 But she worries that gas prices will cut into her business in other ways.